chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_ha_private_chef_rb_add_backend.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 Nominate one of your back-end servers as the bootstrap server.
-For that server, add the following:
+For that server, add the following to the |private chef rb| file:

-Create the back-end bootstrap server entry in ``private-chef.rb``

 .. code-block:: ruby